The Tyrannicide Brief #

 Shortly after King John was forced to sign the Magna Carta, another learned maintained:

-Yet 38 years later King James’ son, Charles I lost his head upholding the same principle.
+Yet 38 years later King James’ son, Charles I lost his head upholding the principle that the King was above the law.

 Shakespeare and Donne #